azhu000/Joe-s-Grab-and-Go/README.md

     set FLASK_APP=/full/path/to/your/folder/app.py
     python -m flask run
   ```

+To run mysql_connect.py you need to install `mysql-connector-python`

 - Open your browser to the end points
   - `http://localhost:5000/`
     - (return `Hello, World!`)